RSDKModding/RSDKv5-Decompilation/README.md

 A: Absolutely not.
 Between the last two and this one, we're done with decompiling, at least for the time being.
 Please do not expect any more decompilations from us, Sonic or otherwise!

 # Special Thanks
-* [Chuli](https://github.com/MGRich) for general decompilation assistance, helping me fix bugs, tweaking up my sometimes sloppy code and generally being really helpful and fun to work with on this project
+* [Chuli](https://github.com/MGRich) for leading ModAPI development, porting to other platforms, general decompilation assistance, helping me fix bugs, tweaking up my sometimes sloppy code and generally being really helpful and fun to work with on this project
-* The Weigman for creating the header you see up here along with similar assets
+* The Weigman for creating the asset bases such as the header and icons (originally made for RSDKv3 and v4, modified by Chuli)
 * Everyone in the [Retro Engine Modding Server](https://dc.railgun.works/retroengine) for being supportive of me and for giving me a place to show off these things that I've found

 # Contact: